 The North American Free Trade Agreement (NAFTA) creates special economic and trade relationships for the U.S., Canada and Mexico.
 The TN nonimmigrant status allows professionals from Canada and Mexico to work in the U.S. Mexican professionals must obtain a TN visa at a U.S. Consulate or Embassy to enter the U.S. Canadian professionals can request TN status at a U.S. port of entry.

-In the alternative, employees in TN status may present a List B document with a List C document.
-In this case, a Form I-94/I-94A indicating admission in TN status would be acceptable as a List C#8 document.
+As an alternative, employees in TN status may present a List B document with a List C document.
+In this case, a Form I-94 indicating admission in TN status is acceptable as a List C#7 document.

 For more information about NAFTA professionals, visit our Temporary Workers page or call the Employer, Business, Investor and School Services information line at 1-800-357-2099.